 Current service provider SOA issues M-ACTION ModifySubscriptionVersion to the NPAC SMS lnpSubscriptions object to update the active version.
 The NPAC SMS validates the data.
+For the XML interface, MODQ – ModifyRequest.

 If the M-ACTION data validates, NPAC SMS issues M-SET to the subscriptionVersionNPAC.
 The subscriptionVersionStatus is updated to “sending,” the subscriptionBroadcastTimeStamp and subscriptionModifiedTimeStamp are set, and any other modified attributes are updated.